VIG10FNO is a 4-digit-numeric variable.

 For each year, beginning in 1997, the survey collected information about sample adults' leisure time spent in "vigorous," "light or moderate," and "strengthening" physical activities.
 (See MOD10FNO and STRONGFNO for definitions of "light or moderate activity" and "strengthening activity".)
 In 2001, information was also collected on leisure time spent by sample adults in "stretching" activities.
 (See STRETCHFNO.)
 Strengthening and stretching exercises can be done at a pace that is either "vigorous" or "moderate," so exercise sessions involving strengthening and stretching overlap with vigorous and moderate exercise sessions.

 For VIG10FNO, beginning in quarter 3 of 1997, sample adults were asked, "How often do you do vigorous leisure-time physical activities for at least 10 minutes that cause heavy sweating or large increases in breathing or heart rate?"
-The Field Representative's Manuals for 1997 forward provide examples of vigorous activities, although these examples were not routinely shared with respondents.
+The Field Representative's Manual provided examples of vigorous activities, although these examples were not routinely shared with respondents.
 These examples include fast walking, fast bicycling, jogging, strenuous swimming or sports play, vigorous aerobic dance, and strenuous gardening.

 The Field Representative's Manuals for 2001 forward noted that information about general health behaviors, including physical activity, "helps researchers measure how a person's daily habits affect his/her overall health."
 More specifically, according to the Manuals for 2002 forward, responses to the questions about leisure-time physical activity were used "for tracking Healthy People Objectives (22.1-22.4)."